All beef jerky sold commercially is “cooked” in some capacity.

 I can tell you from personal experience that most won’t reach near an ambient temperature of 158F; Meaning, how can the meat ever reach 158F?

-Again, this is likely why the USDA recommends a pre-heat treatment before dehydration.
+This is likely why the USDA recommends a pre-heat treatment before dehydration.

 The USDA also cites case studies where-in beef jerky was dehydrated at 145F for 10+ hours – pathogens like E.Coli were still present.